-More than a decade after the financial crisis of 2008, the financial industry is on more solid ground.
+A decade after the financial crisis, the financial industry is on more solid ground.
 There is great opportunity for growth in financial institutions, but we are very mindful of the past and potential risk.
 It is more important than ever to understand how an institution measures up.
 Without such a resource, institutions or individual depositors are devoid of information that may allow for risk avoidance.
 This is where IDC Financial Publishing’s institution ranks come in.

 Yields on U.S. Treasuries are declining as result of tariffs in 2018 and 2019, and the advent of Covid-19 in 2020.
 We have also seen a rise this year in institutions ranked below investment grade, and an increase in the value of brokered CDs represented in these institutions, which, when combined, leads to increased risk to CD portfolios.